unfiltered/unfiltered/docs/08/a.markdown

 Who's Who
 ---------

-Out of the box, HTTP provides you with [basic authentication][basic], a simple way to specify a name and password for a request.
-These credentials are transferred as an unencrypted request header;
-applications should secure both credentials and message bodies by requiring HTTPS for any protected resources.
+Out of the box HTTP provides you with [basic authentication][basic], a simple way to specify a name and password for a request.
+These credentials are transferred as an unencrypted request header, so applications should secure both credentials and message bodies by requiring HTTPS for any protected resources.